Dimitil/-/README.md

-//simple graphic library from "Programming: Principles and Practice Using C++". with  B. Stroustrup.
+//simple graphic library from "Programming: Principles and Practice Using C++".
+B. Stroustrup.
 Exercises from Chapters 12-16